 With exorbitant private college tuitions pricing out many students, state colleges are increasingly critical in developing the next generation of skilled workers.
 (See column below).
 They have a dual role in training workers for the high-tech marketplace and in preparing students who want to go on and earn advanced degrees.
 This requires the assistance of state government, and the governor and Legislature are quickly making up for past shortcomings in that regard.

-Also on Wednesday, the Berkshires' four-year state college, Massachusetts College of Liberal Arts in North Adams, announced the first major fundraising campaign in its history, a $22.5 million campaign called Sowing Seeds for Success.
-The campaign, which is well under way, was officially unveiled at a ceremony that also celebrated MCLA President Mary Grant's decade as head of the school.
+Also on Wednesday, the Berkshires' four-year state college, Massachusetts College of Liberal Arts in North Adams, announced the first major fundraising campaign in its history, a $22.

 In a video, Ms. Grant described public education as "an investment, not an expense," and this investment is in both a student and in the state.
 It requires both private and public funding and expenditures must be made with the rapidly changing needs of students and the state in mind.
 BCC and MCLA are aggressively preparing to address these needs for the years and decades ahead.